 Successful retention begins with collection of exhaustive locator information from each study participant.
 All study participants will be asked to provide locator information at their Screening Visit and to continually review/update this information at each subsequent visit.
-Each study site is encouraged to develop an exhaustive locator form to maximize contact effectiveness and participant retention (see sample form in Appendix I of this section of the SSP).
+Each study site is encouraged to develop an exhaustive locator form to maximize contact effectiveness and participant retention (see sample form in Appendix I).
 Potential locator items include: